abevoelker/blog/_posts/2020-06-20-emails-successor.md

 How about the people who do ["quantified self"][] tracking and measurements of their own bodies - seems like the personal log would be a good place to store that instead of some proprietary database.
 If your doctor could pull up your Apple Watch's heart rate history and correlate that with the physician-kept medical records it seems like they could [do some cool things][stanford-heart-study].

 What about all the pictures and video I take (particularly of my family); wouldn't that be a good data stream to add to the personal log?
 Would it be easy to share data streams with say my wife or other family members?

-## Far future - world computer?

-As I'm wrapping this up it struck me that some of this reminds me of a persistent world computer like [Urbit][] or the [Ethereum virtual machine][ethereum].

-Based on the protocol and security churn on these types of cryptocurrency-rooted projects I don't think it would be a good idea using current implementations, but it's interesting to think about as a future possibility for eternally-persistent data storage and exchange.

 ## Challenges